 The Town of Gorham Water Department serves approximately 4950 people through 1560 connections in the Towns of Gorham and Hopewell.
 The water supply for the Town of Gorham consists of one primary source and two secondary sources.
 The main source of drinking water is Canandaigua Lake.
 The surface water from the lake is piped into the Gorham Water Treatment Plant where it is treated using a Diatomaceous Earth Filtration System and Chlorination to remove turbidity and microorganisms.
 The water is also treated with ultraviolet disinfection equipment.
 The Hopewell Water District and the Town of Seneca provide our back-up sources of water.
-The back up sources are purchased for Canandaigua Lake water emergencies.
-The

-Hopewell system uses surface water and the Seneca system uses groundwater.
-The back-up systems were minimally used during the 2019 year.
+The back up sources are purchased for water emergencies.
+The water and the Seneca system uses groundwater.
+The back-up systems were minimally used during the 2021 year during water main